verlab/COPS/README.md

 Datasets folder contains some instances examples of COPS.

-To create a new instance you will need to ...
+To create a new instance you will need to follow some rules based on [TSPLIB 95.](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp95.pdf)

+Valid specification:

+- EDGE WEIGHT TYPE : (string)

+- - EXPLICIT Weights are listed explicitly in the corresponding section

+- - EUC_2D Weights are Euclidean distances in 2-D

+- - EUC_3D Weights are Euclidean distances in 3-D

+- EDGE WEIGHT FORMAT : (string)
+- - FULL MATRIX Weights are given by a full matrix